mbhall88/ssubmit/README.md

 The default shebang for the script is `#!/usr/bin/env bash`.
 However, if you'd prefer something else, pass this with `-S,--shebang`.

-Additionally, we use `set -eux` by default, which will exit when a command exits with a non-zero exit code (`e`), error when trying to use an unset variable (`u`), and print all commands that were run to stderr (`x`).
+Additionally, we use `set -euxo pipefail` by default, which will exit when a command exits with a non-zero exit code (`e`), error when trying to use an unset variable (`u`), print all commands that were run to stderr (`x`), and exit if a command in a pipeline fails (`-o pipefail`).
 You can change these setting with `-s,--set`.
 You can turn this off by passing `-s ''`.

 ### Log files